 The Trinity County Public Utilities District Financing Corporation (the "Corporation") and Trinity Public Utilities District Financing Authority (the "Authority") were formed for the sole purpose of providing financing assistance to the District for the construction and acquisition of major capital facilities.
-The Trinity Public Utilities District, the Corporation, and the Authority have a financial and operational relationship, which meets the reporting entity definition criteria of GASB Statement No.14, The Financial Reporting Entity, for inclusion of the Corporation and the Authority as a component unit of the District.
-Accordingly, the financing activities of the Corporation and the Authority have been included in the basic financial statements of the District.
-As of June 30, 2019 and 2018, the Corporation has had no activity.
+The Trinity Public Utilities District, the Corporation, and the Authority have a financial and operational relationship, which meets the reporting entity definition criteria of GASB Statement No.14, The Financial Reporting Entity, for inclusion of the Corporation and the Authority have been included in the basic financial statements of the District.
+As of June 30, 2020 and 2019, the Corporation has had no activity.
 Activity and balances related to the Authority are included in Note 9.
+The Corporation was dissolved effective June 4, 2020.